-21. Vision and Hearing Screening
+22. Vision and Hearing Screening

-According to California state mandates, the District School Nurses conduct vision and hearing screenings that seek to identify those students who may have either vision or hearing concerns.
+According to California state mandates, the District conducts vision and hearing screenings that seek to identify those students who may have either vision or hearing concerns.
 Students in certain grades; students in Special Education; students new to California; and those referred by their teachers, school staff, and/or parents are screened.
 If any potential concerns are discovered, parents will be given written notification.